allegheny-college-cmpsc-100-spring-2024/clone-commit-push/README.md

 ## Step Three | Write a story in VSCode and push it to GitHub

+You can follow [this video demo](https://drive.google.com/file/d/1bTXvftVQtvPRS-oC1Ky67Xh9WS4yTmfC/view) in completing step three.
+Just be sure to write your own story!

 1. Open your `CMPSC-100` folder in VSCode.

 2. Copy the clone link for this repo by clicking the \<Code\> dropdown just above the list of files, then choose SSH and hit the double-square copy icon.